eclipxe13/buzoncfdi-cfdireader/README.md

 * The root element must be Comprobante
 * The version attribute must be 3.2 or 3.3
 * The namespaces must include http://www.sat.gob.mx/cfd/3
-* If required, the namespaces could must include http://www.sat.gob.mx/TimbreFiscalDigital and the element Comprobante/Complemento/TimbreFiscalDigital must exists
+* If set, the namespaces must include http://www.sat.gob.mx/TimbreFiscalDigital and the element Comprobante/Complemento/TimbreFiscalDigital must exists

 ### CFDIReader helper functions